I. Overview of Policies

-- Our policies regarding use and disclosure of your PHI; and
+- Our policies regarding use and disclosure of your PHI

-The specifics of our use of personal information are best described in the answers to the following Frequently Asked Questions:
+The specifics of our use of personal information are best described in the answers to the following frequently asked questions and USPM’s answers.

-We will also use registration information to let you know about new features or other offers of interest by USPM and to address customer service needs and requests.
-We do not sell, rent or otherwise distribute the personal information you provide us, except as required by or allowed by law.
+We will also use registration information to let you know about new features or other USPM offers of interest and to address customer service needs and requests.
+We do not sell, rent, or otherwise distribute the personal information you provide us, except as required by or allowed by law.

-Will you Disclose any of my Personal Information to Third Parties?
+C. Will USPM Disclose My Personal Information to Third Parties?

 Other circumstances where limited personal information may be disclosed are specifically described when the data is collected.

-Under protection of confidentiality agreements, we use third party processors in some cases to help us provide services and manage our websites and relationships with you.
-These may include data-base management and information technology services, credit card processing, removing duplicate information from lists and providing other customer services.
-Third-party processors and providers will be given access only to that information needed to perform their support functions, and they are regulated and bound by the same confidentiality and legal requirements as we are.
+Under the protection of confidentiality agreements, we use third-party processors in some cases to help us provide services and manage our websites and relationships with you.
+These may include database management and information technology services, credit card processing, removing duplicate information from lists, and providing other customer services.
+Third-party processors and providers will be given access only to the information needed to perform their support functions, and they are regulated and bound by the same confidentiality and legal requirements as USPM.

-Will THE ORGANIZAION THAT PROVIDED THIS PROGRAM TO ME SEE the Information I Enter in This System?
+D. Will My Employer or Referring Organization See the Information I Enter in This System?